Wyzant vs Preply vs Classentra: 2026 Head-to-Head

 A blunt rule that works for most tutors:

-3. You have 3+ recurring students.
-Switch to Classentra Pro.
-At this point, marketplace commission is costing you more per month than the Pro subscription, and you have enough relationships to keep the lead flow without paying for it.
+- You have 3+ recurring students.
+Switch to Classentra Educator.
+At this point, marketplace commission is costing you more per month than Educator's subscription plus its all-in fee, and you have enough relationships to keep the lead flow without paying for it.

 The pivot point is usually 3 recurring students.
 Past that, the math runs decisively against the marketplaces.